Know in one minute about Brown rice side effects and benefits

 4. Prevent Alzheimer’s disease

-Germinated brown rice contains a potent inhibitor which facilitates the slowdown of an enzyme called protylendopetidase, which cause Alzheimer’s disease and other dementias (7).
+Germinated brown rice contains a potent inhibitor which facilitates the slowdown of an enzyme called protylendopetidase, which causes Alzheimer’s disease and other dementias (7).

 5. Prevent obesity